 |Time-out||30||The amount of time in seconds the application gateway waits for a probe response before marking the probe as unhealthy.
 If a probe returns as healthy, the corresponding backend is immediately marked as healthy.|

-The default probe looks only at http://127.0.0.1:<port> to determine health status.
+The default probe looks only at <protocol>://127.0.0.1:<port> to determine health status.
 If you need to configure the health probe to go to a custom URL or modify any other settings, you must use custom probes.
 For more information about HTTPS probes, see Overview of TLS termination and end to end TLS with Application Gateway.

 All instances of Application Gateway probe the backend independent of each other.
 The same probe configuration applies to each Application Gateway instance.
 For example, if the probe configuration is to send health probes every 30 seconds and the application gateway has two instances, then both instances send the health probe every 30 seconds.

 Also if there are multiple listeners, then each listener probes the backend independent of each other.
 For example, if there are two listeners pointing to the same backend pool on two different ports (configured by two backend http settings) then each listener probes the same backend independently.
 In this case, there are two probes from each application gateway instance for the two listeners.
 If there are two instances of the application gateway in this scenario, the backend virtual machine would see four probes per the configured probe interval.